APPLE MAC CAC ENABLER (aka MIDDLEWARE) PAGE

 Once you've decided, go to Table 3

-Note1: I haven't tested the CAC with this enabler.
+Note1: I haven't heard of anyone with this CAC and specific enabler.
 If you have one and have successfully used your CAC with the question marked enabler above, please contact me

 Table 3: Verify the CAC enabling program you selected in tables 1 & 2 is:

 a.
 Compatible with Firefox (if you plan to use this web browser),